scottjad/slice/README.markdown

 ## Installation

-Search clojars.org for latest version and add it to project.clj or pom.xml
+Search clojars.org for latest version and add it to project.clj or pom.xml.

 ## Overview